grafana/grafana-plugin-examples/examples/app-with-rbac/README.md

 ]
 ```

+Note that this feature is not demonstrated in this plugin.

 ### Protect plugin backend resources

 If your backend is exposing resources, you can also protect them behind an action check.

-You'll need to activate two additional features:
+To do so, activate two additional features:

-- `externalServiceAccounts` to be able to query Grafana's users permissions.
+- `externalServiceAccounts` - queries Grafana's user permissions.
-- `idForwarding` to be able to identify the user/service account.
+- `idForwarding` - identifies the user/service account.

 In your `plugin.json`, add the `iam` section to get a service account token with the needed permissions: